AJAberdein/dominoes/readme.md

 # Dominoes Test for Cars.co.za

-A fully functioning CLI game or dominoes for two players.
+A fully functioning CLI game of dominoes for two players.